sebastianjaimesg-coder/Python_ETLpipeline/README.md

-📊 Technical Test – Data Engineer
+📊 ETL pipeline with python

 This project is a example of a ETL pipeline, with the goal of analyzing, cleaning, validating, and exporting a hospital dataset originally in JSON format.